rizchelwood/workshop/docs/ch2.md

 > A presentational component is a "dumb" component that only receives data from its parent and should never change the data itself.
 They are be reusable and should only render the views.

-Create a `containers` folder under the `src` folder.
-In the `containers` folder create a `Pokemon.js` file.
+Create a `src/container` folder.
+Create a `src/containers/Pokemon.js` file.

-Import React and Component and create the Pokemon class to extend Component.
+Import the following dependencies and create the Pokemon class that extends Component.

 ```
 import React, { Component } from 'react';